trizen/raku-rosettacode/programming_tasks/Q/Quoting_constructs.md

 # [Quoting constructs][1]

-The Perl philosophy, which Raku thoroughly embraces, is that "There Is More Than One Way To Do It" (often abbreviated to TIMTOWDI).
+The Perl philosophy, which Raku thoroughly embraces, is that "There Is More Than One Way To Do It" (often abbreviated to TIMTOWTDI).
 Quoting constructs is an area where this is enthusiastically espoused.